kevin-brodsky-arm/morello-project-website/_pages/homepage.md

             An evolving Android environment has been available for Morello since the first release in October 2020.

             This includes a minimal (nano) headless system Android (64-bit) profile suitable for use with the FVP.
-Full Android boot will be supported on the Morello hardware platform
+Full Android boot is supported on the Morello hardware platform

             Support for pure capability (purecap) applications (along with several example ports) is provided by a Morello ACK (Android Common Kernel) and Bionic library variants built using the CHERI LLVM/Clang toolchain.